rodneyshupe/Cookbook/Recipes/Entrees/Veg/RedLentilAndChickpeaCurry.rst

 - 1 teaspoon sea salt
 - 1 teaspoon sugar (optional, can also use honey, agave, maple syrup)
 - 1 1/2 cups crushed tomatoes (I like POM brand in a box)
-- 1 14 ounce can chickpeas, drained and rinsed (I usually rinse these in a small colander)
+- 1 14 ounce (414 ml) can chickpeas, drained and rinsed (I usually rinse these in a small colander)
 - Cooked grain (quinoa, farro, black rice, brown rice) or cauliflower rice
 - Chopped fresh cilantro for garnish
 - **Optional 2 cups fresh baby spinach leaves, sweet potato (orange or purple, cut into squares, and roasted for 30 minutes in oven)**